-Canon M10 versus Canon T6s
+Canon M10 vs T6s

 The Canon EOS M10 and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and February 2015.
 The M10 is a mirrorless interchangeable lens camera, while the T6s is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The M10 has a resolution of 17.9 megapixel, whereas the T6s provides 24 MP.
+The M10 has a resolution of 17.9 megapixels, whereas the T6s provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is considerably larger (84 percent) than the Canon M10.
 Moreover, the T6s is substantially heavier (88 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the T6s are weather-sealed.